hgdeoro/NodeJS-SocketIO-Redis-Python-Nginx/README.md

-# NodeJS-SocketIO-Redis-Python
+# NodeJS-SocketIO-Redis-Python-Nginx

-Sample Node.JS + Socket.IO application integrated to Python using Redis.
+Simple Node.JS + Socket.IO application integrated to Python using Redis and published using Nginx.
+Python isn't really required... any language that can publish to Redis will be able to send asynchronous notifications to users.

+This **IS NOT** a "public chat" example.
+Each user get it's own notifications.

 ![Overview](https://raw.github.com/data-tsunami/NodeJS-SocketIO-Redis-Python-Nginx/master/NodeJS-SocketIO-Redis-Python-Nginx.png)

-The intended integration was to send asynchronous notifications to the browser from events generated from Python/Django.

 ## Overview